We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Natural vs. Chemical vs. Ultrasonic

-• Natural mole repellent can be a spray, concentrated liquid, or granulated solution, but must use 100 percent natural products, such as castor oil, citronella oil, or garlic.
-These products are effective if they are properly applied at the correct dosage or ratio.
-They also are safe for the environment, leave no residue, and some are even safe for use around kids and pets.
+- Natural mole repellent can be a spray, concentrated liquid, or granulated solution but must use 100 percent natural products, such as castor oil, citronella oil, or garlic.

-• Chemical mole repellent comes in the same forms as natural mole repellent, including a spray, concentrated liquid, or granulated solution, and frequently uses castor oil as a base.
-The difference is that these products may contain additives to increase the ability of the repellent to repel moles.
-Chemicals may also be used to help the repellent last longer through poor weather conditions.
-More chemical solutions are available for mole extermination than for repelling moles.
+- Chemical mole repellent comes in the same forms as natural mole repellent, including a spray, concentrated liquid, or granulated solution, and frequently uses castor oil as a base.
+The difference is that these products may contain additives to increase the ability of the repellent to repel moles and last longer in poor weather conditions.

-• Ultrasonic mole repellents are the easier method to use.
-The most common options are now solar powered and waterproof so that they can last for months without needing to be replaced, provided that they are placed in an area where the sun can adequately charge them during the day.
-These repellents work by emitting an ultrasonic sound that irritates and confuses the moles’ keen sensory organs.
-Humans can’t detect the sound, so the only concern with them is to avoid damaging the stakes.
+- Ultrasonic mole repellents are the easiest method to use.
+The most common options are now solar-powered and waterproof so that they can last for months without needing to be replaced.
+These repellents work by emitting an ultrasonic sound that irritates and confuses the moles’ keen sensory organs (humans can’t detect the sound).

 Working Range